immo-huneke-zuhlke/websphere-demo-2022-05/README.md

 # Playground for learning WebSphere Liberty and PostgreSQL

+## Prerequisites

+The examples all use IntelliJ Idea, but any other
+IDE should do equally well.

+You need Docker Desktop.
+Download and install it from https://www.docker.com/products/docker-desktop/ .

 ## Initialising

 From a Mac OS or Linux command line, run the script